Sundas1997/The-T-Makers-Corporation/README.md

 # The-T-Makers-Corporation
-# A T Shirt Design Website Design adn Development Stages
+# A T Shirt Designing Website's Design and Development Stages